afsarchowdhury/g4sr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 `g4sr` is an API wrapper for Go4Schools.
-It allows you to manage school data.
+It allows you to manage your school’s data.
 Authentication is required for all requests.
 See your school’s administrator for an API key.
+It should look something like
+this:

+`thisISyourAPIkeyITlooksLIKEaLONGstringOFlettersANDnumbers`

 ## Note